 Honeywell International Inc. (HON) Dips More Than Broader Markets: What You Should Know

 Wall Street will be looking for positivity from Honeywell International Inc. as it approaches its next earnings report date.
 In that report, analysts expect Honeywell International Inc. to post earnings of $1.88 per share.
 This would mark a year-over-year decline of 2.08%.
-Our most recent consensus estimate is calling for quarterly revenue of $8.41 billion, down 0.48% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.41 billion, down 0.48% from the prior-year quarter.

 HON's full-year Zacks Consensus Estimates are calling for earnings of $8.59 per share and revenue of $36.17 billion.
 These results would represent year-over-year changes of +6.58% and +5.18%, respectively.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.15% lower.
-Honeywell International Inc. is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.15% lower.
+Honeywell International Inc. is currently a Zacks Rank #3 (Hold).

-Also, we should mention that HON has a PEG ratio of 2.35.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-HON's industry had an average PEG ratio of 1.46 as of yesterday's close.
+Meanwhile, HON's PEG ratio is currently 2.35.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Diversified Operations industry currently had an average PEG ratio of 1.46 as of yesterday's close.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.